 FAQs for SEO Plus Plans

-- Digital marketing is far more cost-effective than traditional broadcast marketing (print, radio & TV) because:
+Digital marketing is far more cost-effective than traditional broadcast marketing (print, radio & TV) because it:

-- Digital media provides far more rapid, extensive feedback, so can be fine-tuned as you go along
+- Provides far more rapid, extensive feedback, so it can be fine-tuned as you go along

-- It can reach customers internationally, 24/7/365, in the comfort of their own homes/offices, when they are most interested in buying — not on someone else’s publishing schedule.
+- Reaches customers internationally, 24/7/365, when they are most interested in buying.

 Who are these digital marketing & SEO packages for?

-Still, these packages were designed to boost business for UK SMEs*.
+Almost any business can benefit from these cost-effective, flexible digital marketing packages.
+Still, they were designed for UK SMEs*.
 So, if you run a small business in the UK, these digital marketing & SEO plans are for you.